rauchg/TextboxList/README.md

 TextboxList
 ===========

 TextboxList turns normal textboxes into a widget which can be navigated with the keyboard, effectively turning your input into a “list” of items that can be easily deleted.
-It comes with an Autocomplete plugin.
+It comes with an Autocomplete plugin, with on-demand and local value polling.

 ![Screenshot](http://devthought.com/wp-content/uploads/2009/04/picture-1.png)